 - SunTran Bus

-- Check out the new Tucson Streetcar!
-A great way to get from UA campus to the Downtown and 4th Avenue areas!
+- Tucson Streetcar (A great way to get from the University campus to the Downtown and 4th Avenue areas)

 - Arizona Visitors Guide